 Heal

 This is for life-or-death trauma well beyond bruises and stitches.
-As such, it works only on those who have dropped into negative Mettle.
-Heal is a Check of the character’s MOTIVE vs. their negative Mettle, counting the negative as a positive for Difficulty’s sake.
+As such, it works only on those who have dropped to 0 Mettle or below.
+Heal is a Check of CULTURE vs. Difficulty 3, lower if in a hospital and higher in unsanitary conditions.
 Success means they are stable for the time being.
-Any Edge heals Mettle over the course of a day’s rest.
+Edge heals negative Mettle over the course of a day’s rest.
 Failure means the character dies.

-- Twists: Delay, patient disfigured, waste gear or surgical tools, arrogant healer aggravates everyone, etc.
+• Twists: patient disfigured, lost a part, wasted gear or surgical tools, arrogant healer aggravates everyone, etc.

-If a PC is too debilitated, the best thing to do is to play another character until they are back on their feet.
-The Guide can just handwave that they are OK by the next campaign.
+If a character is too debilitated, the best thing to do is switch to an alternate character for a while.
+As payback for everyone’s convenience, the Guide can just handwave their recovery by next campaign.

 Know

 There is a difference between what a player knows, and what their character does.
 This can go either way.
 When in doubt, players may ask the Guide if their character would know something.
 For example, what car an obscure salvaged auto part fits in, the weight of a fugitive murderer from their footprints, or who has a revealing “tell” when gambling.
 Know is a Check of MOTIVE vs. a fiat Difficulty for facts, or vs. MOTIVE if used to gain insight into a person.
-Success means the Guide gives them extra information in line with their CONCEPT.
+Success means the Guide gives them extra information.

-Check: CONCEPT vs. Difficulty (or vs. MOTIVE if a person)
+Check: CALLING vs. Difficulty (or vs. MOTIVE if a person)

-- Failure: Guide tells what their CONCEPT should know outright.
+• Failure: Guide tells what their CALLING should know outright.

 This Action helps to understand, not perceive.
 As such, Know does not detect traps, loot, lies, or ambushes.
-Hidden foes rely on their Sneak Check, and hidden Traps are foiled by Move Checks.
+Hidden foes rely on their Sneak Check, and hidden Traps are treated as Hazards with their own Check.
 In other cases, the Guide should just tell the players what is there without gating it behind a Check.
 A thorough search should reveal just about anything, for example.

 Move